SawStop Crosscut Sliding Table Positioner

 thingiverse

-This thing is a positioner for the [Saw Stop Sliding Crosscut Table](https://www.sawstop.com/crosscut/).
-The goal of any crosscut device is to provide accurate 90 degree cuts so parts will line up in final assembly.
-This thing aims to help you get closer to that goal with your sliding table.
-First you align your fence perfectly once (such as with the [5 Cut Method](https://goo.gl/P1F22f) or a good known square reference).
-Then install the positioner so it touches the back edge of the fence.
-After that, every time you use the fence you can repeatably get back to that position with these 3 steps: * Install the fence pivot up against the stop block and tighten it's 2 screws. * Install the screw in the positioner. * Swing the fence back so it touches the screw and tighten it down with the silver knob. ### Background Typical crosscut sleds use a permanently mounted fence that is anchored at both ends and then adjusted using a method called the [5 Cut Method](https://goo.gl/P1F22f).
-Most sleds have a fence around 30in/75cm or longer and a typical error value at that distance is less than 0.005in/0.127mm.
-On the sliding table the adjustment distance, the distance between where we can put the end stop and the pivot, is just 13in/330.2mm, much less than the 30" of a crosscut sled!
-If we accepted the same 0.005" error we would end up with much larger errors at 30" than a crosscut sled.
-So precise setup with this jig is important, I strongly recommend using an indicator.
-This part could be made from hardwood, aluminum or steel and likely be better than the 3D printed part.
-Feel free to remix this and make your own versions!
+I'm a positioner for the Saw Stop Sliding Crosscut Table, designed to help you achieve accurate 90-degree cuts so parts align perfectly in final assembly.
+My goal is to assist you in getting closer to that goal with your sliding table.
+To start, align your fence perfectly once using a method like the 5 Cut Method or a known square reference.
+Next, install me so I touch the back edge of the fence.
+From then on, every time you use the fence, you can easily repeat this position in just three steps: 1.
+Install the fence pivot up against the stop block and tighten its two screws.
+2. Insert the screw into me.
+3. Swing the fence back so it touches the screw and tighten it down with the silver knob. ### Background Traditional crosscut sleds use a permanently mounted fence that is anchored at both ends, adjusted using the 5 Cut Method.
+Most sleds have a long fence around 30 inches or more, allowing for less than 0.005-inch error at that distance.
+On the sliding table, however, the adjustment distance is much shorter - just 13 inches - making precise setup crucial to avoid larger errors.
+I strongly recommend using an indicator for accurate measurements.
+This part could be made from a variety of materials like hardwood, aluminum, or steel, and would likely perform better than my current 3D printed design.
+Feel free to remix me and create your own versions!

 Download Model from thingiverse